varya/varya.github.com/src/documents/posts/sc5-style-guide-next-level/index_en.html.md

 You may have noticed that I suggest storing everything related to the component under the same folder.
 This is also relevant to the style-guide-related files.

-For a user, a piece of an interface is a consistent entity.
+For a user, a component is a consistent entity.
 They get it as a whole thing, no matter how many technologies are behind.
 For a developer, it is not that straightforward.
 We use CSS for styling, JavaScript for interactions and HTML for the view.
 The corresponding code is usually placed in a separate file for each technology.
 I find it quite distracting.